 So never ever use straight vinegar from the bottle, or else your plants will most certainly not survive.

-While I use vinegar in my regular bug spray because it is an effective bug deterrent, I have found neem oil and castile soap to work quite well at keeping bugs and aphids off of plants without causing any harm.
+While I use vinegar in my homemade bug spray because it is an effective bug deterrent, I have found neem oil and castile soap to work quite well at keeping bugs and aphids off of plants without causing any harm.

 For best results, follow the recipe below.